Head to Head Contrast: Greenbrook TMS (GBNH) and Its Rivals

 Greenbrook TMS (NASDAQ: GBNH) is one of 28 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Greenbrook TMS to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, risk, profitability, earnings and valuation.
+We will compare Greenbrook TMS to similar companies based on the strength of its institutional ownership, dividends, analyst recommendations, earnings, valuation, profitability and risk.

-0.8% of Greenbrook TMS shares are held by institutional investors.
-Comparatively, 43.7% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-25.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Profitability